hbkworld/streaming-spec/streaming.md

 #### One Dimensional Array Description

-One dimensional array carry several values in another domain but time, like frequency.
+Patterns A and TA describe one dimensional arrays.
+One dimensional arrays carry several values in another domain but time, like frequency.
 The values are äquidistant in the unit of domain.
+Pattern V and TV may be seen as special cases where the array has one value only.

 ~~~~ {.javascript}
 {